Koenraad Elst

-Koenraad Elst (/nl/; born 7 August 1959) is a Belgian author, known primarily for his adherence to the Hindutva ideology and support of the Out of India theory, which is regarded as pseudo-historical by mainstream scholarship.
-Scholars accuse him of harboring Islamophobia.
+Koenraad Elst (/nl/; born 7 August 1959) is a Belgian author, known primarily for his adherence to the Hindutva ideology and support of the Out of India theory, which is regarded as pseudohistorical by mainstream scholarship.
+Scholars accuse him of promoting Islamophobia.

 Early life and education

 Elst was born into a Flemish Catholic family.

 He graduated in Indology, Sinology and philosophy from the Catholic University of Leuven.
 During his student days, he was involved with Flemish nationalism.
 Between 1988 and 1992, Elst was at the Banaras Hindu University.
 In 1999, he received a PhD in Asian Studies from Leuven on Hindu revivalism; his doctoral dissertation was published as Decolonizing the Hindu Mind.
 Prema Kurien notes Elst to be unique among Hindutva-leaning scholars in that he had a relevant academic degree.